 Skrontch Music

-Skrontch Music is an 11-piece large ensemble dedicated to new music that explores the histories of the formation of jazz in New Orleans through contemporary composition and collective improvisation.
-Featuring a diverse cross-section of New Orleans' creative music scene, the debut Skrontch Music recording was released to critical acclaim on New Orleans' Sinking City Records in October 2019.
+Byron Asher’s Skrontch Music is a large contemporary jazz ensemble performing new music that explores the history and lineage of jazz in New Orleans and the South through contemporary composition and collective improvisation.
+The Skrontch ensemble features a diverse cross-section of New Orleans' creative music scene, drawing from the traditional, straight-ahead, and free jazz communities.

-The album was researched and composed during a 2016 artist residency at A Studio In The Woods and incorporates elements of sound collage and text from primary source documents to address the intertwined lineages of the formation of New Orleans jazz and anti-Jim Crow activism.
-The recording was generously supported by grants from the New Orleans Jazz and Heritage Foundation and the Puffin Foundation.
+The album was researched and composed during a 2016 artist residency at New Orleans’ A Studio In The Woods and incorporates elements of sound collage and text from primary source documents to address the intertwined lineages of the formation of New Orleans jazz and anti-Jim Crow activism.
+The recording was supported by grants from the New Orleans Jazz and Heritage Foundation and the Puffin Foundation.

 Skrontch Music ensemble members and collaborators include: